-Also, the location of Katowice is no accident.
+Also, the location of this city is no accident.
 It is well connected, with 3 airports less than 100 km away and some of the biggest national roads and train lines running through it.
-It is additionally equipped with great public transport - buses or streetcars and car, scooter or electric scooter rental systems.
+Katowice is additionally equipped with great public transport - buses or streetcars and car, scooter or electric scooter rental systems.

 View of the city.
 Source: Babulashotsdron

 Get to know our venue.
 The International Congress Centre (ICC) in Katowice is among the best facilities in Poland for business events.
 Finished in 2015, the building is characterized by its post-industrial aesthetic and functional design.
 The International Congress Centre was established in the heart of the Culture Zone, in a new and revitalized space near the iconic Spodek complex.
 Spodek means ‘saucer’ in Polish and it comprises a multipurpose arena with a gym, an ice rink and a hotel.
 There are also other unique buildings at this location such as the seat of the Polish National Radio Symphony Orchestra and the Silesian Museum.

 The architectural design of the International Congress Centre won first place in an international urban architecture competition.
 The ICC's winning architecture was designed by JEMS Architekci in Warsaw.
 The main idea was to channel the modernist architecture of Katowice that together with Spodek would create an appealing recreational area.
 Hence the Green Valley runs through the centre of the ICC, connecting it with Spodek and generating a synergy between the two buildings and the events taking place therein.
 The ICC terrace overlooking Spodek has become a favourite hang-out for locals.